Dinner Party (The Office): Plot

 The office workers are stuck working overtime on a major assignment.
-After asking Jim Halpert (John Krasinski) to confirm that he has not made any plans for the evening in anticipation of the overtime assignment, Michael Scott (Steve Carell) calls corporate and declares that he is releasing the workers from overtime.
-Michael then proceeds to invite Jim and his girlfriend Pam Beesly (Jenna Fischer) to join him and his girlfriend Jan Levinson (Melora Hardin) for dinner at his condominium after Jim had previously turned him down nine times.
+After asking Jim Halpert to confirm that he has not made any plans for the evening in anticipation of the overtime assignment, Michael Scott calls corporate and declares that he is releasing the workers from overtime.
+Michael then proceeds to invite Jim and his girlfriend Pam Beesly to join him and his girlfriend Jan Levinson for dinner at his condominium after Jim had previously turned him down nine times.
 When Jim begins to formulate an excuse, Michael reminds him that he just said he had not made any plans.
 Jim begins to suspect that Michael fabricated the overtime assignment and the call to corporate just to maneuver him and Pam into coming to dinner.
-Michael also invites Andy Bernard (Ed Helms) and Angela Martin (Angela Kinsey), but excludes Dwight Schrute (Rainn Wilson) due to it being a couples' dinner and Michael owning only six wine glasses, much to Dwight's dismay.
+Michael also invites Andy Bernard and Angela Martin, but excludes Dwight Schrute due to it being a couples' dinner and Michael owning only six wine glasses, much to Dwight's dismay.

 On a tour of the condominium, Jan shows the workspace from which she runs her candle-making home business.
 Jan's dominance in the relationship is apparent from the living arrangements; Michael sleeps on a small bench due to Jan's "space issues", and his sole comfort is a very small "plasma TV", which he bought for $200.
-It is also later revealed that Michael underwent three vasectomies in the course of trying to please Jan’s inconsistent decisions about having a child.
+It is also later revealed that Michael underwent three vasectomies in the course of trying to please Jan’s inconsistent decisions about having children.
 Throughout the evening, Jan plays a song by her former assistant, Hunter.
 Titled "That One Night", the lyrics of the song strongly suggest an intimate encounter once occurred between Jan and Hunter.
+The guests are made increasingly uncomfortable at Michael and Jan's veiled sniping at each other.